fikramulla/geoaqua/README.md

 # geoaqua
 Satellite Data Machine Learning

-I used AI for research and code generation assistance for the code in this repo.
+I used AI for code generation assistance for the code in this repo.